-Despite largely avoiding Shakespeare at undergraduate level, I taught Hamlet to first-year undergraduates in a very nervous first term in Geneva.
-This 2009 production, that I watched on the strength of the main actor above any other specific merits, alerted me not only to the skills I have picked up since, but also to a new sense of seeing theatre.
-Between theatre and film, the traditional and the contemporary, I felt like I was watching something unique.
+The 2009 film adaptation (dir: Gregory Doran), that I watched on the strength of the main actor, alerted me to a new sense of seeing theatre.
+Between theatre and film, the traditional and the contemporary, this felt like something unique.

 This Hamlet of 2009 is to tragedy what Shakespeare in Love of 1998 was to comedy (despite the latter, ironically, portraying a tragedy itself).
-A stage is but a stage, and for all the intricacies brought to the stage, theatrical productions can just be too alike.
-It has been time to bring the imagination alive again.
+A stage is but a stage, and it’s useful to be reminded of what imaginative twists a film adaptation can bring.

 The greater the background world, the broader the context.
-The attempts in the 1990s to picture Shakespeare the wanton young writer struggling for ideas and inspiration, playing off patrons and theatre-owners, reinvigorated Shakespeare in popular culture.
-True, the exact factual details of Elizabethan theatre went astray.
-Women did not take to the stage until at least November 1660, when Thomas Jordan’s preface in Othello marked the occasion.
+The attempt in the late 1990s to portray Shakespeare the wanton writer struggling for ideas, negotiating with patrons and theatre-owners, reinvigorated Shakespeare in popular culture.

-But facts were not important here.
-What was important was the idea of conjecture, beyond a play that has been performed to death, towards the processes of creation, scripting, performing and building that literary immortality.
-It is almost as though we could not before imagine the young and impervious Will Shakespeare unless shown to us convincingly before our eyes on screen.
-(The very same as I would struggle to believe that the metaphysical Marvell would have sported a Hull accent).
+But taking us ‘behind the scenes’ for a play that has been performed countless times felt as though we could barely imagine the young and impervious Will Shakespeare unless it was shown to us on screen.
+(The very same as I struggle to imagine the metaphysical Marvell with a Hull accent.)

-But this appeal to modernity might just be the key.
-This type of production, the stage play filmed on location, has barely any precedent.
-It wins by capturing the popular imagination.
-It is clear that this is not quite a film, but still too open for theatre.
-The genre itself is an enigmatic one, and the play – despite its three hour duration – a perfect fit.
-The maturity of each performance cannot be overestimated.
-Polonius grew on me: his prattle in the text is more enjoyable than on film, but having that interfering presence everywhere – at home, in the King’s court, in the Queen’s bedchamber – made me realise Ophelia much more as a particularly tragic victim rather than an aimless character.
-I learnt plenty about the play from watching this that I do not think will be overwritten again.
+This type of production has limited precedent.
+It feels not quite a film, but too open for theatre.
+The genre itself is enigmatic, and the play, despite its three hour duration, a perfect fit.
+Even Polonius grew on me.
+His prattle in the text is more enjoyable than on film, but having that interfering presence everywhere – at home, in the King’s court, in the Queen’s bedchamber – made me realise Ophelia more as a tragic victim rather than I had before.

 Love?
 His affections not that way tend;